-As required for all new gTLDs, Afilias provides "thick" registry system functionality.
+As required for all new gTLDs, "thick" registry system functionality is provided.
 In this model, all key contact details for each domain are stored in the registry.
 This allows better access to domain data and provides uniformity in storing the information.

-Afilias' SRS complies today and will continue to comply with global best practices including relevant RFCs, ICANN requirements, and this TLD's respective domain policies.
-With over a decade of experience, Afilias has fully documented and tested policies and procedures, and our highly skilled team members are active participants of the major relevant technology and standards organizations, so ICANN can be assured that SRS performance and compliance are met.
-Full details regarding the SRS system and network architecture are provided in responses to questions #31 and #32; please consider those answers incorporated here by reference.
+Afilias' SRS complies today and will continue to comply with global best practices including relevant RFCs, ICANN requirements, and the gTLD's respective domain policies.
+With over a decade of experience, Afilias has fully documented and tested policies and procedures, and our highly skilled team members are active participants in the major relevant technology and standards organizations, so ICANN can be assured that SRS performance and compliance are met.
+Full details regarding the SRS system and network architecture are provided in responses to Evaluation Questions #31 and #32.

-SRS servers and software
+SRS Servers and Software

-All applications and databases for this TLD will run in a virtual environment currently hosted by a cluster of servers equipped with the latest Intel Westmere multi-core processors.
+All applications and databases for the gTLD will run in a virtual environment currently hosted by a cluster of servers equipped with the latest Intel Westmere multi-core processors.
 (It is possible that by the time this application is evaluated and systems deployed, Westmere processors may no longer be the "latest"; the Afilias policy is to use the most advanced, stable technology available at the time of deployment.)
 The data for the registry will be stored on storage arrays of solid state drives shared over a fast storage area network.
 The virtual environment allows the infrastructure to easily scale both vertically and horizontally to cater to changing demand.
 It also facilitates effective utilization of system resources, thus reducing energy consumption and carbon footprint.